zio/zio/docs/datatypes/test/mock/expectation.md

 ## Composing Expectations

-We can combine our expectation to build complex scenarios using combinators defined in `zio.test.mock.Expectation`.
+We can combine our expectation to build complex scenarios using combinators defined in `zio.mock.Expectation`.

 ### `and`